 Though it was only constructed back in 1924, when you first witness Cherokee Ranch and Castle, you’ll have the impression that it is hundreds of years older.
 That’s because the architect that built this had a 1450’s Scottish-style theme in mind.
 It’s situated on roughly 3,400 acres and is located just to the south of Denver, in Sedalia, Colorado.
-The castle holds tours, teas, brunches, and lunches, along with a variety of adult beverages for you to enjoy during your visit.
+The castle holds tours, teas, brunches, and lunches, and can also be home to private events.

 Dillon Ice Castles

-In Summit County, Colorado, the Dillon Ice Castles are reconstructed every year.
-Providing you with a different experience each time you visit.
-There you will find ice sculptures, carved-out tunnels, frozen thrones, and more.
-There’s only a total of four places like this in the United States, so you don’t want to miss this icicle masterpiece.
+In Summit County, Colorado, the Dillon Ice Castles were reconstructed for several years.
+Providing visitors with a different experience each time they visited.
+There were ice sculptures, carved-out tunnels, frozen thrones, and more.
+This icicle masterpiece was a magical attraction.

 The Dunafon Castle was built in 1942 in a style modeled on Celtic Castles of the 13th century.
 It is located near Morrison outside of Denver, on a peninsula with views of Bear Creek.
 The new owners have restored the historic castle to be a popular wedding venue.